LucasWerey/Hook/Readme.md

 You can find the frontend code in the [frontend directory](https://github.com/LucasWerey/Hook/tree/main/Front).

 ### Backend ⚙️

-The backend is written in Rust, a language that offers high performance and safety.
+The backend is primarily written in Rust, a language that offers high performance and safety.
 It handles all the business logic and database interactions.
+However, our AI model is implemented in Python, a language known for its strong support for scientific computing and machine learning.

 You can find the backend code in the [backend directory](https://github.com/LucasWerey/Hook/tree/main/Api).